HomeThe BestThe Best Headphones for Hip-Hop [In Depth Guide]

 Common Sense (before he was just Common)

-Some of these artists may not be considered underground, but to me they were since I had never been exposed to them before.
+Some of these artists may not be considered underground, but to me, they were since I had never been exposed to them before.
 For instance, Big L was fairly well known while he was alive, but not as known as say Notorious B.I.G. or a rapper like Big Pun.

 After that phase was over, I gravitated towards just instrumentals.
 To this day I prefer beats over rhymes, and I think to an extent it’s always been that way.
 Once I started making my own beats and sampling in 2009, my priorities changed from listening to creating.
 There came a point when my perception of Hip-Hop got more and more cynical, as I saw artists basically re-hashing the same lines in different ways, with no one truly setting themselves apart (Flying Lotus is one exception on the production side of it).
-There’s only so many ways you can say you’re nice, you know?
+There are only so many ways you can say you’re nice, you know?
 I do still appreciate and respect artists that put their souls into it, relating life experiences through their music, and talking about real subject matter that people can relate to.
 But by and large, I think the culture has gotten extremely gimmicky, even on the underground side of things.

 Let me know if you like any of these artists.
 I would love to hear about your own experiences and opinions on Hip-Hop!
 I don’t live and breathe it like I used to, but I still enjoy it from time to time. 🙂